shelleywong/CSCI211-Course-Materials/Labs/lab01.md

   * View your code on GitHub

 The Git commands covered in this survey are very useful for individual projects as well as larger collaborative projects.
 The focus is on commands that may benefit you on small individual projects, such as making frequent commits and utilizing separate branches to help you organize your work and learn from your commit history.<br>

-Note: Extra credit submissions must be submitted on time (no late credit).

 [Top of the Page](#lab-1)